Forecast: 'The Possession' Set To Haunt Theaters Over Labor Day

 Looking at past political documentaries, though, that scenario seems incredibly unlikely.
 For example, in its second weekend in nationwide release, Michael Moore's Fahrenheit 9/11 doubled its theater count by still fell 32 percent.
 Also, Expelled: No Intelligence Allowed kept its theater count at the same level but plummeted over 50 percent.
 2016 Obama's America should hold better than either of these titles, but that doesn't mean it will come anywhere close to the top of the charts.

-Bar for Success The Possession gets a pass at $15 million for the four-day weekend, while Lawless just needs to match The Constant Gardener's $12.7 million.
+The Possession gets a pass at $15 million for the four-day weekend, while Lawless just needs to match The Constant Gardener's $12.7 million.
 Oogieloves needs at least $5 million to avoid being dubbed a legendary flop, and it's not going to come anywhere close.